Process: MarketManufacturingDataParametric DesignFabricateExhibit

 HDPE gridstop durable outer shell to keep moisture out

-an neoprene liner keeps things from rattling in the downtube
+A neoprene liner keeps things from rattling in the downtube

-waterproof zippers keeps everything from mildew/rust
+Waterproof zippers keep everything from mildew/rust

 Compartments